SP03 Supplier Information Security and Acceptable Use Policy

 10. Protecting Information in Transit

-Any transfer of equipment and/or information should only be undertaken in accordance with agreed Group procedures.
+Any transfer of equipment and/or information should only be undertaken with the proper precautions in place.

 Ensure that data is sent in an encrypted format, i.e. password protected.